afeinstein20/stella/joss_paper.md

 Thus, understand flare rates and energies provide crucial keys for understanding the exoplanet population we see today.

 Previous methods of flare detection have relied on detrending a light curve and using outlier detection heuristics for identifying flare events.
-However, by relying on detrending first, low energy flares can easily be removed, where cadences within a flare can be flattened. \textbf{This phrasing is awkward!}
+Low-amplitude flares can easily be removed with aggressive detrending techniques (e.g. using a small window-length to remove spot modulation).
 Additionally, low energy flares likely fall below the outlier threshold, biasing the overall flare sample towards higher energy flares.
 As flares originate from the same physical processes and exhibit similar temporal evolution (a sharp rise followed by an exponential decay), machine learning algorithms may prove suitable for identifying such features without light curve detrending.

 `stella` is an open-source Python package for identifying flares in the *Transiting Exoplanet Survey Satellite* (*TESS*) two-minute data with convolutional neural networks (CNN).
-Users have the option to build and train their own networks or the CNN models created for the work of @Feinstein:2020 are also included. \textbf{Redundant phrasing in this sentence is a little redundnat}
+Users have the option to use the models created in @Feinstein:2020 or build their own cutomized networks.
-The training, validation, and test sets for our CNN used \textbf{tense1 The rest is present tense} the flare catalog presented in @guenther:2019.
-These light curves are publicly available through the Mikulski Archive for Space Telescopes \textbf{link?} and are not included in this package.
+The training, validation, and test sets for our CNN use the flare catalog presented in @guenther:2019.
+These light curves are publicly available through the Mikulski Archive for Space Telescopes and can be downloaded through the \texttt{lightkurve} package.
+The are not included in \texttt{stella}.
-It takes approximately twenty minutes to create a CNN from scratch through the code and $<1$ minute to predict where flares are on a new light curve. \textbf{What kind of light curve?
-A single sector?
-Orbit?
-Something else?}
+It takes approximately twenty minutes to train a \texttt{stella} model from scratch and $<1$ minute to predict flares on a single sector light curve.
 The package also allows users to measure rotation periods and fit flares to extract underlying flare parameters.
 Further documentation and tutorials can be found at \url{adina.feinste.in/stella}.

 # Acknowledgements